karmab/kcli/README.md

 you can check klist.py in the extra directory and use it as a dynamic inventory for ansible The script uses sames conf that kcli ( and as such defaults to local hypervisor if no conf is present)

-note you will only get ansible_ip for vm within private networks, not bridged one as they are not reported

 vm will be grouped by plan, or put in the kvirt group if they dont belong to any plan.